machzqcq/go-experiments/README.md

 As you continue working - you will quickly realize that you need multiple workspaces/projects i.e. you would not want to put your source code always in the Global GOPATH ($HOME/Code/go) as I declared above.
 There are two ways to deal with it

 - Option1: By default you can simply have multiple paths defined in your GOPATH and Go looks for src in all folders in that order (So lets say you can have your global , private, work etc.).
 - Option2: Everytime your cd into the root of your projet (think of github project for e.g.), then initialize GOPATH.
 So essentially override the 'cd' command for bash shell and drop in a .gopath empty file in the root of every folder/project.
 That way the cd will append your current root of folder to GOTPATH.
-I had this in my ~/.bash_profile and a .gopath in the root of every go project where my 'src' resides
+I had this in my ~/.bash_profile and a .gopath in the root of every go project where my 'src' resides OR `source ~/.bash_profile` if you had the below in your bash profile

 ```
 cd () {